Barkur railway station

-Barkur railway station is a station on Konkan Railway, it's code is BKJ.
+Barkur railway station is a station on Konkan Railway, its code is BKJ.
 It serves to Brahmavar taluk and its surroundings.
-Panchaganga Express has stop at Barkur railway station.
 It is at a distance of 675.572 km down from origin.
 The preceding station on the line is Kundapura railway station and the next station is Udupi railway station.
+Barkur railway station is the nearest railway(railroad) station to Barkur (Barkoor) which was the capital of erstwhile Tulu kingdom (Tulunad).

+The station has tea stall and toilet facility.Generally, Auto Rickshaws are available outside the railway station to nearby places.